Mathematical notation

-Mathematical notation was first introduced by François Viète at the end of the 16th century, and largely expanded during the 17th and 18th century by René Descartes, Isaac Newton, Gottfried Wilhelm Leibniz, and overall Leonhard Euler.
+Mathematical notation was first introduced by François Viète at the end of the 16th century and largely expanded during the 17th and 18th centuries by René Descartes, Isaac Newton, Gottfried Wilhelm Leibniz, and overall Leonhard Euler.

-Symbols
+Symbols and typeface

 The use of many symbols is the basis of mathematical notation.
 They play a similar role as words in natural languages.
 They may play different roles in mathematical notation similarly as verbs, adjective and nouns play different roles in a sentence.